The

 probably to separate his scientific ideas from the mysticism of hippies

-and New Agers and to acknowledge that quantum mechanics remains a part
+and New Agers and to acknowledge that quantum mechanics is a part

 More